Learning the References of Online Model Predictive Control for Urban Self-Driving: Experiments

-We run 100 trials of different methods in the simplified traffic environment and record their performance in terms of success, collision and time-out rate, and also the average driving speed as shown in Table \ref{results_tab}.
-Here, an instance is recorded as a success if reaching the destination without collision and within the specified episode length; otherwise, it is recorded as a collision if collided or recorded as a time-out if out of time.
+We take simplified traffic for quantitative experiments, where the number of other traffic participants is decreased from 9 to 6 and all traffic participants are uniformed to the Tesla Model 3.
+As Hard-MPC and Soft-MPC require the predicted states of surrounding participants to implement the safety constraints, a naive motion prediction is adopted, where the participants are assumed to keep the current speed to drive forward along the current heading angle.
+Besides, oracle traffic states are also assumed for the aforementioned conventional methods.

-In this table, it is observed that our method reaches the highest success rate of $85\%$ and the lowest collision rate of $15\%$ with a time-out rate of $0\%$, while obtaining the fastest average driving speed of $\SI{8.58}{m/s}$ compared to the baselines.
-It is clearly demonstrated that our proposed framework manifests superiority in terms of safety and driving efficiency.
-The strong safety guarantee can be elaborated as the functionality of collision avoidance is ensured and the robustness to traffic uncertainties is enhanced.
-The high driving efficiency can be expounded by the improved maneuverability, which is supported by the fact that transforming the aforementioned constraints into the latent form significantly reduces the difficulty in computing an efficiency-friendly solution of MPC under such a complex and dynamic environment.
+We run 100 trials of different methods in the simplified traffic and record their performance in terms of success, collision and time-out rate, average driving speed as well as computation time of solving the optimization as shown in Table \ref{results_tab}.

-Vanilla-RL is expected to show high maneuverability and driving efficiency if the reward function is well-designed due to its capability of directly mapping the input features into control commands.
-Through our trials, it manifests acceptable driving efficiency with an average driving speed of $\SI{8.25}{m/s}$, but the safety guarantee is not as strong as ours due to the collision rate of $26\%$.
-This indicates that the black-box characteristic of the learned policy hampers the stability of such a strategy for motion synthesis.
-Furthermore, this is also a part of our intentions to bridge RL and MPC to improve the stability and safety of learned policy with the applications of urban self-driving.
+We observe from the table that our method reaches the highest success rate of $90\%$ and the lowest collision rate of $10\%$ with a time-out rate of $0\%$, while obtaining the fastest average driving speed at $\SI{8.36}{m/s}$ and the minimum of solving time of $\SI{0.038}{s}$ compared to the baselines.
+It is clearly demonstrated that our proposed framework manifests superiority in terms of safety and driving efficiency, as well as alleviated computational burden of solving the optimization.
+The improved safety can be elaborated as the safety conditions are encoded by our latent representation.
+The high driving efficiency can be expounded by the improved maneuverability, which is supported by the fact that our MPC reorganization reduces the difficulty in computing an efficiency-friendly solution of MPC under such a complex and dynamic environment.

-It is noted from this table that Hard-MPC and Soft-MPC suffer from driving efficiency with the average speed of $\SI{5.32}{m/s}$ and $\SI{5.97}{m/s}$ because the solutions to the MPC problem are too conservative for maneuvers to generate agile driving behaviors for high driving efficiency (i.e., overtaking).
+Vanilla-RL manifests acceptable driving efficiency with an average driving speed of $\SI{8.25}{m/s}$, but the safety is not as strong as ours due to the collision rate of $26\%$.
+This indicates that the black-box characteristic of the learned policy hampers the stability of such a strategy.
+Furthermore, this is also a part of our intentions to bridge RL and MPC to improve the stability and safety of learned policy.